Meet The Disney Magic Cruise Ship

 Casual Dining and Quick Bites

-On the pool deck, you’ll find several quick service locations including Duck-In Diner, Pinocchio’s Pizzeria, Frozone Treats, and Eye Scream Treats, where unlimited soft serve ice cream is always a hit.
+Up on the pool deck, there are several quick service spots for grab and go food throughout the day like Duck-In Diner, Pinocchio’s Pizzeria, Frozone Treats, and Eye Scream Treats.
+The unlimited soft serve ice cream is basically a core Disney Cruise memory for kids.

 Adult Dining and Lounges

-The Disney Magic also features a variety of lounges including Soul Cat Lounge, Fathoms, Keys, D Lounge, and O’Gills Pub.
-These spaces host trivia, live music, shows, and adult only entertainment throughout the cruise.
+The Disney Magic also has several lounges and entertainment spaces throughout the ship like Soul Cat Lounge, Fathoms, Keys, D Lounge, and O’Gills Pub.
+Throughout the cruise, these spaces host trivia, live music, game shows, family activities, and adult only entertainment at night.
+There’s always something happening, but it never feels overly chaotic or hard to keep up with.

 Adult Only Spaces and Experiences